 We also offer a week-long Math Camp for graduate students every September.
 Math Camp provides the conceptual foundation, basic tools, and confidence necessary for students successfully undertake study of statistics in the social sciences.

 At the undergraduate level, CS&SS offers two courses: STAT/CS&SS/SOC 221: Basic Statistics for the Social Sciences, and CS&SS 321: Data Science and Statistics for the Social Sciences I. CS&SS 221 is taught every quarter, and provides an introduction to statistical reasoning for undergraduate social science students.
-CS&SS 321, taught in spring quarter, focuses on using programming to prepare, explore, analyze, and present data that arise in social science research.
+CS&SS 321, taught in winter quarter, focuses on using programming to prepare, explore, analyze, and present data that arise in social science research.